lukestagoll/chip-8/README.md

 - `8XY7` - set VX to the value of VY - VX, Set VF to 0 if underflow, else 1.
 - `8XYE` - sets VF to most significant bit of VX, shift VX to the left by 1.
 (VX left= 1)
 - `ANNN` - Set index register I to NNN
+- `BNNN` - Jump to address NNN + V0
+- `CXNN` - Set VX to a random number with a mask of NN
 - `DXYN` - Draw a sprite at position VX, VY with N bytes data starting at index register I
 - `EX9E` - Skip next instruction if key at VX is pressed
 - `EXA1` - Skip next instruction if key at VX is not pressed